-The Manager and/or the Supervisor are entitled to deduct or be reimbursed out of the Funds within the Scheme for other costs, disbursements, charges, or expenses incurred.
-As at reporting date \$9,000 has been accrued.
+The Manager and/or the Supervisor are entitled to deduct or be reimbursed out of the Fund within the Scheme for other costs, disbursements, charges, or expenses incurred.
+As at the reporting date no other fund expenses have been accrued for (2022: \$9,000).